 From Paradise Group comes yet another chain of restaurants — Le Shrimp Ramenmarries the flavours of both Chinese and Japanese cuisine, combining Japanese ramen broth and Chinese la mian.

 If it’s your first time at Le Shrimp, go for the Le Signature Trio Shrimp Ramen ($20.50).
 The star of this dish is their rich specialty shrimp broth, which combines fresh prawns, pork bones and Chinese spices.
 Paired with juicy shrimps, handmade prawn dumplings, and ebiko prawn paste, this filling bowl is guaranteed to leave you satisfied.

-Ramen Champion‘s selection of ramen is immense, to say the least, with brands like Gyumaru, Ikkyu, Menya Ryu and Buta God.
-Each stall has its own speciality dish, like the Special Tonkotsu Ramen ($16.94++) from Tonkotsu Ikkyu, featuring numerous slabs of chashu and a rich, creamy pork bone-based broth.
+Ramen Champion‘s selection of ramen is immense, to say the least, with brands like Gyumaru, Ikkyu, Menya Ryu, and Buta God.
+Each stall has its own specialty dish, like the Special Tonkotsu Ramen (from $16.94) from Tonkotsu Ikkyu, featuring numerous slabs of chashu and a rich, creamy pork bone-based broth.